xoac/discovering-blog/_posts/2020-03-08-escape-in-rust.md

 I was trying to escape some chars (` `, `=`, `,`).
 This chars should be escaped in [influx db line protocol](https://v2.docs.influxdata.com/v2.0/reference/syntax/line-protocol/#special-characters)

-First what I have done was to search [String doc] but there is only [replace] method.
-So I have decided to implement it manually.
+First what I have done was to go through [String doc] where I found only [replace] method.
+So I have decided to implement escape manually.

-**First implementation**
+### First implementation

 Great!
 Using [replace] from std we can easily build our first implementation:
 ```rust